alexec/www.alexecollins.com/source/2015-09-05-spring-boot-performance.html.md

 public class SampleWebUiApplication {
 ~~~

 I can see that both JMX and web sockets are listed, but I know I'm not using them.
-I can delete them, and any other dependencies I don't need to get a performance improvement.
+I can delete them, and any other dependencies I don't need, to get a performance improvement.
+Run your tests again to make sure everything is OK.

 Change Servlet Container To Undertow
 ---
 By default, Spring Boot uses Tomcat.
-Tomcat uses around 110mb of heap, and has 16 threads:
+Tomcat uses around 110mb of heap, and has ~16 threads:

 ![tomcat](/images/tomcat-spring-boot-jvisualvm.png)

-Undertow is lightweight servlet container from JBoss.
+Undertow is a lightweight servlet container from JBoss.
 You can [switch to Undertow](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html#howto-use-undertow-instead-of-tomcat) to get a performance improvement.
 Firstly, exclude Tomcat from your dependencies:

 ~~~xml
 <exclusions>